-The Division of Continuing Education offers a full range of conference planning services-from program development and registration to meal planning and special event coordination-and has meeting facilities for any size group.
+The Division of Continuing Education offers a full range of conference planning services, from program development and registration to meal planning and special events coordination.
+Meeting facilities can accommodate the smallest group up to those of several hundred.

-Continuing Education's professional conference planners work with campus groups, community organizations and area businesses in bringing all sorts of workshops, seminars, meetings and conferences to the AUM campus each year.
+Continuing Education's professional conference planners work with campus groups, community organizations and area businesses to bring all sorts of workshops, seminars, meetings and conferences to the AUM campus each year.